-The SMS or Sega Master System was released back in 1985 in Japan, it was not until 1986, 1989 and 1989 it was brought to North America, Europe and Brazil.
+The SMS or Sega Master System was released back in 1985 in Japan.
+It was not until 1986, 1989 and 1989 it was brought in to North America, Europe, and Brazil.
 The system did alright but wasn’t able to overturn Nintendo’s dominance in the market only selling 10-13 million compared to the 62 million NES units sold.

 The Sega Master System Emulator is a great way to relive some of the classics released for the system such as Alien Syndrome, Asterix, Cyborg Hunter, Wonder Boy and much more.

 The Sega Megadrive or also known as the Sega Genesis is the third console and successor to the Sega Master System.
 This system boasted a library of over 900 games and was popular in North America and Europe, the console, however, struggled in Europe.

 The Raspberry Pi does well at being a Sega Genesis emulator so if you have one you should definitely play some of these games.

 Nintendo Entertainment System – NES (RetroArch)

 The Nintendo Entertainment or also known as the NES was released back in North American in 1985.
 It was the console that helped revitalize the US video game industry after the crash back in 1985.
 The NES had classics such as Mario Bros, Mega Man, Duck Hunt and much more.

 RetroArch could be the best NES emulator as you can not only have the NES games you love but also games from other great consoles.